 As a result, central government tasked local authorities with improving air quality in their areas.
 Five cities were mandated to introduce a Clean Air Zone (CAZ) - Birmingham, Leeds, Nottingham, Derby and Southampton.
 The Government also named 23 other local authorities where it expected pollution levels to soon reach illegal levels.

-Many local authorities are conducting feasibility studies and are going through the consultation process.
+Many local authorities have conducted feasibility studies and are going through the consultation process.
 Some had plans to introduce CAZs in 2020.
-However, the COVID-19 pandemic meant that some of these plans have been delayed - for example, Newcastle.
+However, the COVID-19 pandemic meant that some of these plans have been delayed.

 In October 2020, a joint review by Leeds City Council and central government concluded that the planned CAZ for the city was no longer required.